heidekrueger/bnelearn/readme.md

 This repository contains a framework for finding Bayes Nash Equilibria through learning with Neural Networks.

+# Current Status

+### What works

+* Running experiments for 2-player Matrix and Auction Games with either
+    * 'Static environments':
+    Players are named/numbered and fixed, each player has their own strategy model that is updated in-place in each iteration
+    * 'Dynamic environments' for symmetric games:
+    Players share one common model, that gets updated in each iteration based on playing against previous and current model in the environment.
+    Updated model gets added into the environment, pushing out the oldest model currently in it.
+* n-player Matrix games should work but haven't been tested yet

+### What doesn't work yet
+* n-player symmetric auctions with 'dynamic environment' (code generating opponent bid profile is incomplete)

 # Installation

 The framework conceptually consists of the following